roncampbell/NICAR2023/Analyzing nonprofit data in R.md

 **Complete 990s in PDF format** (2016 to July 2022).

+In addition to the 990s, the IRS has compiled valuable background material on nonprofits.
+The most important of these is the **Exempt Organization Business Master File**, a database of more than 1.8 million groups.
+Apart from the database, the documentation contains a wealth of information on nonprofits including the code sheet for the **National Taxonomy of Exempt Entities**.

+Adopted in January 1995, the NTEE Codes replaced the clunky classification code system as a means of describing what nonprofits actually do.
+Nearly half the nonprofits in the Business Master File now have NTEE Codes.
+There are 25 broad NTEE categories - one for each letter from A to Y, plus the inevitable "unknown" (Z99) -- and more than 600 narrow specialties from A01 (Alliances & Advocacy in the Arts, Culture & Humanities category) to Y99 (Mutual & Membership Benefit not elsewhere categorized in the Mutual & Membership Benefit category).

 The reference files are valuable for watchdog reporting on nonprofits, whether you're covering a city, a state or the whole country.
 Want to know if a new organization in town really is tax-exempt?
 It should be in the Business Master File unless it's a) a church or b) newly established and still seeking recognition from the IRS.
 Want to know if contributions to the group really are tax-deductible?
 Then it should be listed in Publication 78, again with the same qualifiers.

 Even very small nonprofits file public returns with the IRS each year -- basically saying, "yep, we're still alive" -- and the e-Postcard database will list the ones in your neighborhood.